 Do I need to carry any trekking equipment?

-What is the source of drinking water?
-Is it safe to drink?
+What is the source of drinking water? is it safe to drink?

-Water source is natural streams, rivers and water springs in the mountains and it is safe to drink.
+Water source is natural streams, rivers, and water springs in the mountains and it is safe to drink.

-Do i require a trekking pole?
+Do I require a trekking pole?

-Are trekking shoes mandatory?
-Can I use floaters to trek?
+Are trekking shoes mandatory? can I use floaters to trek?

-On the slopes, day time temperature will be around 15-18 C and night times can fall as low as -2° to -4°C.
+On the slopes, daytime temperature will be around 15-18 C and night times can fall as low as -2° to -4°C.

 How many people will share a tent?

 Tents will be shared by 2 to 3 people.
-In some locations we use arctic tents that accommodate 8-10 people.
+In some locations, we use arctic tents that accommodate 8-10 people.

-Are accomodation for men and women separate?
+Our accommodation for men and women separate?

 Yes, men and women will not be sharing tents, unless in arctic tents.

-Can we expect rains during the trek?
+Can we expect rain during the trek?

-Sudden showers are expected, always carry a light rain coat or water proof windproof poncho.
+Sudden showers are expected, always carry a light raincoat or waterproof windproof poncho.